-In Sideshow a series of disguised figures, including a geisha, a clown, bird people and an illusionist with big hands, appear and disappear against an abstract backdrop with multicoloured light, in an endless round dance which reminds of the medieval dance of death.
-In the cinematic images, recorded in stop-motion with various performers, the artist returns to a few old favourites: theatre, silent film, masquerade, puppet theatre, circus, and cabaret.
+A series of disguised figures, including a geisha, a clown, a mummy, bird people and cat women, appear and disappear against an abstract decor with multicoloured light, in an endless round dance which reminds of the medieval dance of death.
+In the cinematic images, recorded in stop motion with various performers, the artist returns to a few old favourites: theatre, silent film, masquerade, puppet theatre, circus, and cabaret.
 The parade is at once macabre, moving, terrifying and comical.
 One of the inspirations for the performers’ slow, swaying movements was the Japanese ‘butoh’ dance, also known as the ‘dance of death and disease’, which arose in the 1950s in the wake of the atomic bombings of Hiroshima and Nagasaki, but images of the medieval dance macabre were just as revealing.

 Yet you gradually begin to realise that the issues she raises touch on the very essence of human existence.
 The artist that she is, seems – just like the children and the the madmen – prefer innocently poetic answers, and in this she is reminiscent of the absurd theatre of Samuel Beckett.
 To enter Beckett’s sphere of influence is also to open the gates of hell.